 Video

-ProQuest provides access to video clips that play using the JW Player: Flash Video PlayerThis link will open in a new window You will need to have the Flash player plug-in installed on your computer to play the clips.
+ProQuest provides access to video clips that play using the JW Player: Flash Video Player.
+You will need to have the Flash player plug-in installed on your computer to play the clips.
 Video clips are frequently available in both Windows PC and Mac formats.

 Although we are unable to provide captioning for video at this time, transcripts are provided for some video clips.